How Long to Foam Roll (Quick Timing Guide)

 ## Key Takeaways

-- Roll each muscle group for 30–90 seconds, with larger muscles getting more time and smaller muscles less
+- Roll each muscle group for 30–90 seconds, larger muscles get more time, smaller muscles less

 - Total foam rolling sessions should last 10–15 minutes for best results